jessicaw9494/react/04-entry.md

 ## Notes On What I Learned
 ### Components and Advanced JSX
-1. Making a React component that renders this HTML with Quotemaker:
+1. This makes HTML appear in ReactJS code.
+Making a React component that renders HTML with Quotemaker:
 ```javascript
 var QuoteMaker = React.createClass({
   render: function () {